-Trump's financial industry watchdog just got grilled by Congress's newest members.
+Trump's financial industry watchdog just got grilled by Congress' newest members.
 It's pure gold.

-When news broke in January that a slew of Democratic House freshmen who’ve largely forsworn corporate PAC donations had snagged seats on the powerful House Financial Services Committee, Wall Street was not pleased.
+When news broke in January that a slew of Democratic House freshmen who have largely forsworn corporate PAC donations had snagged seats on the powerful House Financial Services Committee, Wall Street was not pleased.

 A Thursday hearing hosted by the committee highlighted why financial industry executives may have been so concerned, as several of those Democrats lobbed sharp questions at Kathy Kraninger, the Trump-appointed director of the Consumer Financial Protection Bureau.
-Lawmakers focussed on what they said was her lack of qualifications to lead the financial watchdog, as well as the industry-friendly legacy of her predecessor at the bureau—Mick Mulvaney, a longtime foe of the CFPB who led the bureau from November 2017 until becoming acting White House Chief of Staff this December.
+Lawmakers focused on what they said was her lack of qualifications to lead the financial watchdog, as well as the industry-friendly legacy of her predecessor at the bureau—Mick Mulvaney, a longtime foe of the CFPB who led the bureau from November 2017 until becoming acting White House chief of staff in December.
 The committee’s members sought information on plans to uphold Mulvaney’s actions, which included relaxing Obama-era regulations aimed at cracking down on predatory payday lenders, stripping enforcement powers from the office responsible for protecting minority borrowers from discrimination, and halting collections of certain data about student loan debt.

-One of the most memorable—and toughest—questions came from first year Rep. Katie Porter (D-Calif.), a longtime consumer law professor and attorney.
+One of the most memorable—and toughest—questions came from first-year Rep. Katie Porter (D-Calif.), a longtime consumer law professor and attorney.
 Porter opened her line of questioning by asking Kraninger to define the difference between an interest rate and APR.
 After Kraninger responded, and Porter found her answer lacking, the congresswoman lifted a textbook to read a definition aloud, noting that “I’ll be happy to send you a copy of the textbook that I wrote.”
-Then she gave Kraninger a math problem involving a hypothetical two week emergency car-repair loan taken by a single mom, even offering Kraninger a calculator.
+Then she gave Kraninger a math problem involving a hypothetical two-week emergency car repair loan taken by a single mom, even offering Kraninger a calculator.
 You can watch both moments below:

 .@RepKatiePorter quizzed @CFPB Director Kraninger on what an APR is.